Dustin Diamond: Appearances after Saved by the Bell

 Diamond began doing stand-up comedy after the end of Saved by the Bell and toured on and off after that.
-He was also featured on a number of game and reality shows including The Weakest Link and Celebrity Boxing 2.
+He was also featured on a number of game and reality shows including Weakest Link and Celebrity Boxing 2.
 Diamond also made several cameo appearances in films, including appearances in Made (2001) and Dickie Roberts: Former Child Star (2003).

 In 2007, Diamond was a cast member of the fifth season of Celebrity Fit Club.
 During his run on the show, he came into conflict with former American Idol finalist Kimberley Locke, country singer Cledus T. Judd, rapper Da Brat, the program's host Ant, and the program's trainer, former USMC sergeant Harvey Walden IV.
 During one episode, Diamond mentioned what may have happened if he were to challenge Ant to "physical combat" and after Harvey Walden defended Ant, Diamond subsequently said the same to him, causing Walden to lose his temper.

-Following Celebrity Fit Club, Diamond played roles as "Alumnus Guy #1" in American Pie Presents: The Book of Love (2009), in a supporting role in the sports comedy Tetherball: The Movie (2010), and as Bernardo, the castle guard, in the partially-animated science fiction comedy Hamlet A.D.D.
+Following Celebrity Fit Club, Diamond played roles as "Alumnus Guy #1" in American Pie Presents: The Book of Love (2009), in a supporting role in the sports comedy Tetherball: The Movie (2010), and as Bernardo, the castle guard, in the partially animated science-fiction comedy Hamlet A.D.D.
 (2014).